gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 -->

-* The Group Manager stores the association between i) the public key of the joining node; and ii) the Group Identifier (Gid) associated to the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
+* The Group Manager stores the association between i) the public key of the joining node; and ii) the Group Identifier (Gid), i.e. the OSCORE ID Context, associated to the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
 The Group Manager MUST keep this association updated over time.

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:

 * The 'gkty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 This parameter has as value a Group_OSCORE_Security_Context object, which is defined in this specification and extends the OSCORE_Security_Context object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
 In particular, it contains the additional parameters 'cs_alg', 'cs_params', 'cs_key_params' and 'cs_key_enc' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
 More specifically, the 'key' parameter is composed as follows.

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value.